raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

   //=> false
 {% endhighlight %}

+Some people would say that there were errors precisely because it's a longer bit of code, and that is correct.
+But I wouldn't judge that in a vacuum.
+OOP code is often more convoluted than simple procedural code.
+Is it unnecessary `AbstractFacadefactoryArchitectureAstronatics`?
+Or is it separating concerns in a way that makes the code easier to understand and maintain?
+Sometimes you have to have a conversation to decide.

 ### ordered collections and streams

 As given in the description, the list of moves are a stream, not an ordered collection.
 Therefore, this solution sort-of works given the template code, but does not work given the requirements.
 [Udik](https://news.ycombinator.com/user?id=Udik) on Hacker News was the first person to point this out.